Skip to main content

 How it works

-To run vulnerability scans on an internal network, you will install trusted scanners that are widely used across the industry by millions of cybersecurity professionals along with a lightweight agent application on a single scanning server.
-The agent interfaces with the vulnerability scanners and connects to HostedScan to enable full command and control from your HostedScan dashboard.
+To run vulnerability scans on an internal network, you will install trusted vulnerability scanners that are widely used across the industry by millions of cybersecurity professionals, alongside the lightweight HostedScan Internal Scanner application on a single scanning server.
+The internal scanner orchestrates the underlying vulnerability scanners and connects to HostedScan to enable full command and control from your HostedScan dashboard.

-For detailed system requirements, see the Install Agent on Linux guide.
+For detailed system requirements, see the Install the Internal Scanner on Linux guide.

-- Connect a new agent by clicking on Connect Agent on the targets page.
+1. Connect a new internal scanner by clicking on Connect Internal Scanner on the targets page.

-- Run the install script on your host machine (alternatively, install the agent according to our Install Agent on Linux guide).
+1. Run the install script on your host machine (alternatively, install the internal scanner according to our Install the Internal Scanner on Linux guide).

-Ensure that you copy the HostedScan agent registration key before closing the modal.
-The key is used to authenticate your installation of the agent to hostedscan.com.
+Ensure that you copy the HostedScan Internal Scanner registration key before closing the modal.
+The key is used to authenticate your installation of the internal scanner to hostedscan.com.

-- At this point, HostedScan agent source network will show as Disconnected in the Sources table.
+1. At this point, the HostedScan Internal Scanner source network will show as Disconnected in the Sources table.
 After a few minutes you should see it transition to Connected, that's when you are ready to run your first internal network scan.

 Run your first scan